ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 If the goal is maximizing speed and ergonomics, this ain't it.

 I (and many others also) figured that a better solution was hiding in plain sight on the *other side of the board*: the prime, underutilized real estate of the dumbfuck Caps Lock key.
 By turning it into a layer key instead, I could get true home-row navigation with `IJKL` with no pinky strain.
 That simple idea quickly snowballed.
-I pulled in other essentials like Backspace, Delete, Enter, and modifiers to where I could reach with my left hand, building an entire layer that was not just a workaround for missing keys, but a genuine ergonomic upgrade over their standard positions.
-I almost never, for example, use my dedicated Backspace key anymore: Caps Lock + `d` for Backspace is always faster and more ergonomic.
+I pulled in other essentials like Backspace, Delete, Enter, and modifiers to where I could reach with my left hand, building an entire layer that was not just a workaround for missing keys, but a genuine ergonomic upgrade over the standard positions of many keys I *did* have.
+I almost never, for example, use my dedicated Backspace key anymore: Caps Lock + `d` for Backspace is faster and more ergonomic.

 My setup was good, but I was stuck in a rut.
 I knew it could be better.
 I wanted my home row to do more, but I had also reached the limits of my knowledge and capacity with the Vial software.